rabbah/nimbella-cli/doc/README.md

 example1/.nimbella/...
 ```

 The `nim action invoke` step invoked the just-deployed action.
-The `-r` flag caused `nim` to wait for a result and display it.

 THe `nim project create` command has some other features that will come up in other examples.
 But, `nim project create` is only a convenience.